-Relations warmed up quickly over the weekend.
+Relations warmed up quickly in the next couple of days.
 We were happy to be together again after three and a half years.

 I had planned to stay in Walnut Creek two or three days, but I was easily convinced to stay over New Years.

 Max and Loa were going to a New Years Eve party and said we could have a party at their place.
 Larue's sister Jane and brother-in-law Jerry and another couple were invited.
-I went to the liquor store and stocked up with four bottles of good stuff.
+I went to the liquor store and stocked up with four bottles of good booze.
 Max was impressed with my selection and had to sample them all.
 We had a nice quiet New Years Eve party.